The adventure begins...

 Some of these women were leaders and founders of social justice organizations, like Jane Addams and Frances Kellor.
 Some, like Marguerite Yourcenar, the first woman ever accepted into the prestigious Académie française, were smashers of the glass ceiling.
 Others like novelist Ruth Moore, who was offered a lucrative Hollywood contract, chose to walk away to create their own world on their own terms.
 LaRue Spiker and Louise Gilbert, heroines of the Civil Rights movement, came to the island to heal from the terrifying homophobic and anti-Communist witchhunts of the McCarthy era.
 And there were women who, recognizing a greatness in their partners, chose to support them in their professional work.
 Grace Frick conscientiously translated the work of her beloved Marguerite, and Doris Fielding Reid wrote the biography of her partner Edith Hamilton.

-And then, of course, there was the fact of their lesbianism--their Boston Marriages, their financial independence, and their defiance of social customs and religious doctrine.
+And then, of course, there was the fact of their difference--their Boston Marriages, their financial independence, and their defiance of social customs and religious doctrine.
 What did the island make of Natalie Barney dancing at the society balls with her lover Renée Vivien, and Frances Kellor entertaining First Lady Eleanor Roosevelt at Fernald Point, wearing her signature fedora and necktie?

 The Lesbian History Trail winds past the sites of these women's homes--mansions as well as cabins, but it also walks us through the historical eras as they were manifest on Mount Desert Island: the glittering history of the turn-of-the-century Gilded Age in Bar Harbor, the social dynamism of the Roosevelt years, the establishment and development of Acadia National Park, the devastation of the Great Fire, and the paranoia of the McCarthy era.